 The financial crisis generated default volumes that overwhelmed every informal workflow in existence.
 Private mortgage servicers faced simultaneous demands from distressed borrowers, angry investors, and newly aggressive regulators.

-- MBA data from the crisis period showed non-performing loan servicing costs 8–9x performing loan costs — a ratio that persists in 2024 MBA SOSF data ($1,573 vs. $176 per loan per year)
+- MBA data from the crisis period showed non-performing loan servicing costs running 8–9x higher than performing loan costs — a ratio confirmed in 2024 MBA SOSF data

 - Investor losses forced immediate adoption of formal loss mitigation decision trees